micmejia/bible-dump/NKJV/Romans/Rom 15.md

 that you may with one mind _and_ one mouth glorify the God and Father of our Lord Jesus Christ. ## Glorify God Together

 ###### 7
-Therefore receive one another, just as Christ also received [^d]us, to the glory of God.
+Therefore receive one another, just as Christ also received us, to the glory of God.

 ###### 8
-Now I say that Jesus Christ has become a [^e]servant to the circumcision for the truth of God, to confirm the promises _made_ to the fathers,
+Now I say that Jesus Christ has become a servant to the circumcision for the truth of God, to confirm the promises _made_ to the fathers,

 ###### 9
 and that the Gentiles might glorify God for _His_ mercy, as it is written: "For this reason I will confess to You among the Gentiles, And sing to Your name."